-An ad pre-test is a market research type of survey that allows brands to get consumer feedback and test ads before launching a new campaign to make sure they nail it!
+An ad pre-test or pre-testing advertising is a market research type of survey that allows brands to get consumer feedback and test ads before launching a new campaign to make sure they nail it!
 Ad pre-testing is key to ensuring advertising effectiveness.
-A good advertisement pre-test provides a view on how successful an ad will be and it provides insight on how to improve the creative idea and execution to optimise its impact.
+A good advertisement pre-test provides a view of how successful an ad will be and it provides insight on how to improve the creative idea and execution to optimize its impact.

 To learn how some of our clients have carried out Advertisement Pre-Test surveys and the results obtained thanks to the strategies implemented based on consumer insights, continue reading: